Skip to main content

 Jul 12, 2005

-Your birth certificate (charter) says that you were born on April 3, 1945.
-The certificate states simply that you were created for the "establishment and future maintenance of a local Union in Detroit, Michigan to be known as Local 22 of Cadillac Motor Car Company".
+Your birth certificate (charter) states that you were born on April 3, 1945.
+The certificate states simply that you were created for the "establishment and future maintenance of a local Union in Detroit, Michigan, to be known as Local 22 of Cadillac Motor Car Company".

 Just reflect for a moment on your past and some of the UAW leaders that have come forth from you.

 The Cadillac workers were not new to the UAW.
-They had organized in September of 1936 when West Side Local 174, "The Home Local of Walter Reuther" was formed.
-Your membership helped Walther Reuther form that local and to organize it into a meaningful union force.
+They had organized in September of 1936 when West Side Local 174, "The Home Local of Walter Reuther," was formed.
+Your membership helped Walther Reuther form that local and organize it into a meaningful union force.

-It was on January 9, 1937, that the 3,800 Cadillac workers staged a sit-down strike and the first picket lines were seen on Clark Street.
+On January 9, 1937, the 3,800 Cadillac workers staged a sit-down strike, and the first picket lines appeared on Clark Street.

-On January 12, 1937, the Fleetwood workers followed suit and also staged a sit-down strike, the Fisher Body Plants in Flint, Michigan had already been struck.
+On January 12, 1937, the Fleetwood workers followed suit and staged a sit-down strike; the Fisher Body Plants in Flint, Michigan, had already been struck.
 The first national strike against GM was in full swing.
-That strike against GM became history when on February 11, 1937, GM agreed that the workers would have representation.
+That strike against GM became history when, on February 11, 1937, GM agreed that the workers would have representation.

 THE UAW HAD BEEN RECOGNIZED.

 Charles Westphal was the first Unit President for Cadillac at Local 174 and was the Unit Plant Chairman when Local 22 received its charter.
-On the 3rd of April 1945, separating us from Local 174, he then served Local 22 four terms as president and six terms as plant chairman.
+On April 3, 1945, he separated from Local 174 and then served Local 22 for four terms as president and six terms as plant chairman.
+He was also the first retiree chairperson for Local 22 retirees.
+Charles Westphal's words were, “Nothing is too good for the workers.”

 Dave Miller was your very first President when we became Local 22.
-He too had been active in Local 174 as one of its founders.
-He was three terms president and three terms plant chairman.
+He, too, had been an active member of Local 174, having been one of its founders.
+He was a three-term president and a three-term plant chairman.
 He was also a founding member and chairman of the National Council of Senior Citizens.
 He administered the last oath of office to Walter Reuther upon his reelection to his 13th consecutive term as UAW President, less than a month before he and his wife May were killed in a plane crash on May 9, 1970.

-Louis Machetta An active sit down striker, Louis served you in many capacities; among them, plant chairman and two terms president in 1949/50 and 1953/54.
+Louis Machetta An active sit-down striker, Louis served you in many capacities, among them as plant chairman and two terms of president in 1949/50 and 1953/54.

 Others have also served as your president and have gone forward to serve the UAW in other capacities on the International Union Level.